 As a member of the OTA, Scott has participated on all the Association’s set committees and currently serves as the Vice-Chairman of the Association.
 He is a Board Member of the Canadian Trucking Alliance and The OTA Education Foundation.
 Scott holds an engineering degree from Queen’s and a McMaster MBA.
 Scott and Pam continue to live in Oakville, where they raised their three children Ryan, Megan and Erin.

 Active in the trucking industry, Natalie is a member of the Board at the OTA, as well as sitting on the Women with Drive National Advisory Committee.
-She is a graduate of the Université de Besançon, France with a BA Economics.
-Natalie lives in Ottawa with her husband Gord and her two sons Jacob and Nicholas.
+She is a graduate of the Université de Besançon, France, and lives in Ottawa with her husband Gord and lab-mix Jazz.

 Alex has a special interest in growth and development – in both his professional and personal life.
 As such he has been involved with the commencement of multiple Next Generation initiatives both within the industry, as well as his local community.
 Alex is currently on the Board of Directors for the Ontario Trucking Association (OTA).

 While attending Salem International University in West Virginia on a sports and academic scholarship, Alex graduated Magna Cum Laude after obtaining two Bachelor degrees, Business Management and International Business.
 Alex led the Men’s Water Polo and Swim teams as Captain, and was named an All American in Water Polo his Senior Year.
 Missing the learning environment Alex returned to school in 2015 and obtained his MBA from the Ivey School of Business.